noClaps/project-euler/notes.md

 So it was obvious to me that the number of rows of Pascal's triangle that I'd need to generate was going to be $2*n-3$.
 After generating my triangle and doing some array indexing magic (C-style for loops are the best), I was able to generate my answer for this question in around 6.5ms with TypeScript.
 I imagine it'll be even faster with C.

 I feel so smart right now.

+## Problem 16

+This is a problem that pushes the integer limit of programming languages.
+It's an easy problem to solve in Python since the default integer limit depends on the size of memory, so Python doesn't necessarily have an integer limit.
+In other languages like C or TypeScript, the integer limit is more strictly defined.
+Using the normal `number` type in TypeScript will cause the number to be rounded, so the `BigInt` type is needed.
+I imagine C would need to use the `long int` type, or perhaps even `long long int`.